na399/VAST-Challenge-2019-MC1/README.md

 With emergency services stretched thin, officials are relying on citizens to provide them with much needed information about the effects of the quake to help focus recovery efforts.

 By combining seismic readings of the quake, responses from the app, and background knowledge of the city, help the city triage their efforts for rescue and recovery.

-### Tasks and Questions

-1. Emergency responders will base their initial response on the earthquake shake map.
-Use visual analytics to determine how their response should change based on damage reports from citizens on the ground.
-How would you prioritize neighborhoods for response?
-Which parts of the city are hardest hit?
-2. Use visual analytics to show uncertainty in the data.
-Compare the reliability of neighborhood reports.
-Which neighborhoods are providing reliable reports?
-Provide a rationale for your response.
-3. How do conditions change over time?
-How does uncertainty in change over time?
-Describe the key changes you see.
-4. The data for this challenge can be analyzed either as a static collection or as a dynamic stream of data, as it would occur in a real emergency.
-Describe how you analyzed the data - as a static collection or a stream.
-How do you think this choice affected your analysis?

 #### Data description